fouzdertech/business-suite-doc/settings/email-settings.md

 ## Overview

-Email configuration is a crucial part of CloudOnex Business Suite, enabling the system to send invoices, notifications, password resets, and other important communications.
+Email configuration is a crucial part of FouzderIT Business Suite, enabling the system to send invoices, notifications, password resets, and other important communications.
 This guide covers all aspects of email configuration and troubleshooting.

 ## Email Drivers

-CloudOnex Business Suite supports multiple email sending methods to accommodate different hosting environments and requirements.
+FouzderIT Business Suite supports multiple email sending methods to accommodate different hosting environments and requirements.

 ### 1\.
 PHP Mail